Abhiroopks/SimpleEncryption/README.md

 # SimpleEncryption
-Tool to encrypt /decrypt files using very simple algorithm
+Tool to encrypt /decrypt files using very simple algorithm Don't actually use this, it is not a high-standard method.

 Parallelizes portion of code to speedup performance, using OpenMP